miallo/nuggit/src/01_init/README.md

 A: As a first step, just run `git <command> --help` - otherwise: the internet is your friend.

+Q: Later in the game, how can I look things up?

+A: This file will stay here for the rest of the tutorial and you can always peek into it.
+It will not change though, so no need to check it ;)

 NOTE: This tutorial uses git hooks extensively for it to work.
 Because of the way you downloaded/built this repository they are enabled by default and could run arbitrary code.

 Also: if your editor of choice asks you if you want to "trust this project" - say yes, otherwise its git integration will not work ;)